☛Visiting the Muktinath Temple, one of the holiest pilgrimage sites in Nepal

 Day 07 – Ride from Tato Pani to pokhara

 We carry on descending further down towards Beni following the Kali Gandaki River, before finally reaching the Baglung highway.
 We take a jeep drive up to Nau Danda because of the highway being busy and not rideable.
-From Naudanda we get back in our bike and ride downhill exploring the beautiful view of Pokhara and its surrounding lakes.
+Then after visiting Naudanda we get back in our bike and ride downhill exploring the beautiful view of Pokhara and its surrounding lakes.

 Overnight at Hotel.
 Breakfast Included